The Woman Eater: Plot

-At the Explorers' Club in London, Dr Moran (George Coulouris) tells the other members about 'a tribe in the depths of the Amazon jungle' which has 'a miracle-working JuJu that can bring the dead back to life' and that he's going on an expedition to get it.
-He finds the tribe and witnesses a secret ceremony in which a young woman (Marpessa Dawn), entranced by beating drums, is consumed by a large carnivorous tree.
+At the Explorers' Club in London, Dr Moran tells the other members about 'a tribe in the depths of the Amazon jungle' which has 'a miracle-working JuJu that can bring the dead back to life' and that he's going on an expedition to get it.
+He finds the tribe and witnesses a secret ceremony in which a young woman, entranced by beating drums, is consumed by a large carnivorous tree.
 Moran then nearly dies from 'jungle fever'.

 Five years later, recovered and back in Britain at his manor house, Moran is experimenting with the tree.
-He has brought it and the tribal drummer, Tanga (Jimmy Vaughan), back from the Amazon.
-They kidnap a young English woman, Susan Curtis (Sara Leighton), and Tanga feeds her to the tree.
+He has brought it and the tribal drummer, Tanga, back from the Amazon.
+They kidnap a young English woman, Susan Curtis, and Tanga feeds her to the tree.
 'She'll become a part of the plant.
 And from it I'll get the serum to bring the dead back to life.
 She won't have died in vain', declares Moran.
 However, the experiment fails.
 A dead heart into which Moran injects the serum revives, but dies again after a short time.

-Police Sgt Bolton (Edward Higgins) arrives via bicycle to gently question Moran about the missing Susan.
+Police Sgt Bolton arrives via bicycle to gently question Moran about the missing Susan.
 Moran denies any knowledge of her.
-That night, at the local Fun Fair, Sally Norton (Vera Day), is working at a sideshow, dancing the 'hula-hula' to attract customers.
-When she takes a break, Jack Venner (Peter Wayn), who has fallen in love with her at first sight, introduces himself.
-But when the sideshow barker (Harry Ross) tries to drag Sally back to the show, Jack bests him in a fistfight, which costs Sally her job.
-Jack suggests that she see Moran about becoming an assistant to Moran's housekeeper, Margaret Santor (Joyce Gregg).
+That night, at the local Fun Fair, Sally Norton, is working at a sideshow, dancing the 'hula-hula' to attract customers.
+When she takes a break, Jack Venner, who has fallen in love with her at first sight, introduces himself.
+But when the sideshow barker tries to drag Sally back to the show, Jack bests him in a fistfight, which costs Sally her job.
+Jack suggests that she see Moran about becoming an assistant to Moran's housekeeper, Margaret Santor.
 Moran gives Sally the job over the objections of Margaret.